enlivenedcooperative/enlivenedcoop-website/_courses/cacao.md

 ## Dates and times

 Starting Saturday the 10th of July at (8pm London, 3pm Eastern Time, 2pm Mexico City, 12pm Pacific Standard Time).
 2 hour weekly zoom sessions, finishing on the 25th of September.
 Sessions will also be recorded and available on a dedicated course website alongside other course materials.
+In case you miss some sessions you can still participate in the course through the recordingds, shared materials and discussion spaces.

 As a participant what will I encounter in this course?
 * Experience an elivened way of learning and being in a diverse learning community with faculty, practitioners and other participants from many regions of the world.